Gigaspaces/xap-docs/site/content/xap101adm/memoryxtend.markdown

 The BlobStore Storage Model allows an external storage medium (one that does not reside on the JVM heap) to store the IMDG data.

 [Solid State Drive](./memoryxtend-ssd.html)<br>
 All Enterprise flash drives are supported.
-SanDisk, Fusion-IO, IntelÂ® SSD , etc are supported with the IMDG storage technology.
+SanDisk, Fusion-IO, Intel® SSD , etc are supported with the IMDG storage technology.

 [Off Heap RAM](./memoryxtend-ohr.html)<br>
 XAP is using [MapDB](http://www.mapdb.org/), an embedded database engine which provides concurrent Maps, Sets and Queues backed by disk storage or off-heap memory.